-Annual strategies are derived from:

-- For Main Street America Affiliate or Accredited programs, or State Authorized Arts & Cultural Districts: - Adopted District Master Plans, Metropolitan Redevelopment Area Plans, District Cultural Economic Development Plans - For communities engaged in the New Mexico MainStreet Accelerator or Arts & Cultural District Start-Up process: - NMMS Readiness Assessment and/or Resource Team Report - Other Accelerator or Start-Up benchmarks established by NMMS

-Based on designation of the local MainStreet and/or Arts & Cultural District organization as a Main Street America Affiliate[TM], Main Street America Accredited[TM] program, NMMS will provide professional assistance and support through the Main Street Four-Point Approach[®] tied to ETS's and annual work plans via a service request form submitted to NMMS.
+- A. Annual strategies are expected to be informed/guided by: - 1) For Main Street America Affiliate or Accredited programs, or State Authorized Arts & Cultural Districts: - i.
+Input from district stakeholders and local government partners, and District Master Plans, Metropolitan Redevelopment Area Plans, District Cultural Economic Development Plans, and/or Comprehensive Economic Plans adopted by the local government partner. - 2) For communities engaged in the New Mexico MainStreet Accelerator or Arts & Cultural District Start-Up: - i.
+Input from district stakeholders and local government partners, NMMS Accelerator benchmarks, and related Action Plan or Creative Economy Jump Start Plan - ii.
+Other Accelerator or Start-Up benchmarks established by NMMS - B. Based on designation of the local MainStreet and/or Arts & Cultural District organization as a Main Street America Affiliate[TM], Main Street America Accredited[TM] program, NMMS will provide professional assistance and support through the Main Street Four-Point Approach[®] tied to ETS's and annual work plans via a service request form submitted to NMMS.
 NMMS will work with the local governing body and the local organization to identify and apply for funding for planning and infrastructure/capital investments within the district identified as priority projects in adopted plans.
 Priority is given to those MainStreet projects on the Infrastructure Capital Improvement Plans; additional bonus points on competitive applications may also be considered.